ecmwf/earthkit-data/docs/release_notes/deprecations.rst

 Data object :func:`save` is deprecated
 ++++++++++++++++++++++++++++++++++++++++++++

-This functionality is now replaced by the :ref:`targets <data-targets>`.
+This functionality is replaced by the :ref:`targets <data-targets>`.

 .. list-table::
    :header-rows: 0